To learn all about the Heap/Kameleoon partnership and the main user benefits, you can read our blog post on this subject.

 Log in to your personal space, click on “Configuration” and then “Integrations” in the sidebar.

-If you search “heap” (with or without space, with or without capital letters), the tool should be displayed in the search results.
+If you search “heap” (with or without capital letters), the tool should be displayed in the search results.

 By default, the tool is not installed.
 This is signaled by this icon: